Modernly designed attic bathroom in Shirland

 Typical cost of a loft conversion in Shirland: 15,000-20,000 pounds

-Completion time from start to finish is normally rather quick.
+Turnaround time from start to finish is usually rather quick.
 For instance, a 3 bed semi with a Dorma window would take less than three weeks to finish.

 Modern Living Room in the Loft Room in Shirland